Web-Development-Environments-2021/311545487/README.md

 I decided to make a website for my grandmother who lives in Argentina.

-- Every clickable button is marked with a cursor pointer.
+- Every clickable button is marked with a cursor pointer when hovering.
 - Every link will be opened in a new tab.
 - Clicking the logo on the top menu will roll up to the top of the page.
 - Hovering over the images will enlarge them to the correct ratio.